-If accident results in fatality, fracture, amputation or other specified injury (see Section A.4. below) then immediately notify:
+If accident results in fatality, fracture, amputation or other specified injury (see Section A.4. below) then immediately complete the online Health and Safety Executive (HSE) form F2508 which can be found on the HSE.gov.uk/riddor website within 10 days of the incident.